Christopher Gwabin Musa: Career

 Musa was the General Staff Officer 1, Training/Operations at HQ 81 Division.
 He also held the positions of Commanding Officer 73 Battalion, Assistant Director Operational Requirements at Department of Army Policy and Plans, Infantry Representative/Member Training Team at HQ Nigerian Army Armour Corps.

 In 2019, he was also the Deputy Chief, Staff Training/Operations, headquarters Infantry Centre and Corps, Commander Sector 3 Operation Lafiya Dole, Commander Sector 3 Multinational Joint Task Force in the Lake Chad Region.

 In 2021, Musa was the Theatre Commander, Operation Hadin Kai.
-His last position before his appointment as Chief of Defence Staff was Commander, Nigerian Army Infantry Corps.
+He later became Commander, Nigerian Army Infantry Corps, a position he held until he was appointed Nigeria's Chief of Defence Staff on June 19, 2023.
+Musa's appointment as Nigeria's Chief of Defence Staff was confirmed by the Nigerian senate on July 13, 2023.

+Following his retirement, Musa was nominated as Nigeria's Minister of Defence by Bola Tinubu, the Nigerian president, on 2 December 2025 and took office on the 4th of December, 2025.